Mozilla Foundation: Mozilla Corporation

-On August 3, 2005, the Mozilla Foundation announced the creation of Mozilla Corporation, described as "a taxable subsidiary that serves the non-profit, public benefit goals of its parent, the Mozilla Foundation, and that will be responsible for product development, marketing and distribution of Mozilla products".
+On August 3, 2005, the Mozilla Foundation announced the creation of Mozilla Corporation, described as "a taxable subsidiary that serves the non-profit, public benefit goals of its parent, the Mozilla Foundation, and that will be responsible for product development, marketing and distribution of Mozilla products."
 It also handles relationships with businesses, many of which generate income.
-Unlike the Mozilla Foundation, the Mozilla Corporation is a tax-paying entity, which gives it much greater freedom in the revenue and business activities it can pursue.
-From 2004 to 2014, the majority of revenue came from a deal with Google, which was the default search engine in the Firefox web browser.
+Unlike the Mozilla Foundation, the Mozilla Corporation is a tax-paying entity, giving it much greater freedom in its revenue and business activities.
+From 2004 to 2014, most revenue came from a deal with Google, the default search engine in the Firefox web browser.
 In November 2014, Mozilla signed a five-year partnership with Yahoo, making Yahoo!
 Search the default search engine for Firefox in the US.
 Yandex Search is the default for Firefox in Russia and Baidu continues its role as the default in China.

 In November 2017, Mozilla terminated its agreement with Yahoo two years earlier than planned.
 While numerous factors were attributed to the decision to terminate the agreement, including some mention that Mozilla saw declining revenues related to the switch, likely the impetus was related to the recent acquisition of Yahoo by Verizon and Oath.
 Per Mozilla Chief Business and Legal Officer Denelle Dixon, "We exercised our contractual right to terminate our agreement with Yahoo! based on a number of factors including doing what's best for our brand, our effort to provide quality web search, and the broader content experience for our users.
 We believe there are opportunities to work with Oath and Verizon outside of search."